NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/dependency-injection.md

 ASP.NET Core includes a simple built-in container (represented by the `IServiceProvider` interface) that supports constructor injection by default, and ASP.NET makes certain services available through DI.
 ASP.NET's container refers to the types it manages as *services*.
 Throughout the rest of this article, *services* will refer to types that are managed by ASP.NET Core's IoC container.
 You configure the built-in container's services in the `ConfigureServices` method in your application's `Startup` class.

+> [!NOTE]
-Note: Martin Fowler has written an extensive article on [Inversion of Control Containers and the Dependency Injection Pattern](http://www.martinfowler.com/articles/injection.html).
+> Martin Fowler has written an extensive article on [Inversion of Control Containers and the Dependency Injection Pattern](http://www.martinfowler.com/articles/injection.html).
 Microsoft Patterns and Practices also has a great description of [Dependency Injection](https://msdn.microsoft.com/en-us/library/dn178469(v=pandp.30).aspx).

+> [!NOTE]
-Note: This article covers Dependency Injection as it applies to all ASP.NET applications.
+> This article covers Dependency Injection as it applies to all ASP.NET applications.
 Dependency Injection within MVC controllers is covered in [Dependency Injection and Controllers](../mvc/controllers/dependency-injection.md).

   ## Using Framework-Provided Services